 Can you tell us a little bit about yourself?

 Corey: I’m a recent graduate of Florida Atlantic University.
 While in college, I served as the chairman of academics for my fraternity.
 I helped raise the fraternity’s average GPA by creating academic plans for at-risk students, and I helped students pick the best classes for their schedule.
-I joined Honorlock as a part-time technical support agent in college, and now I proctor exams.
+I joined Honorlock as a part-time technical support agent in college, and now I proctor online exams.

 Sa’ed: I was looking for a job in tech when I came across Honorlock.
 It seemed like a great company.
 It’s mostly e-learning, but tech does play a huge role.
 It’s also one of the few companies that integrate AI into proctoring, and the technology behind it is awesome.
-I started as a support agent in June and then was promoted to proctoring a month ago.
+I started as a support agent in June and then was promoted to test proctoring a month ago.

 Corey: When a student begins the exam, they are prompted to complete a few preliminary steps.
 After providing a form of identification and showing the webcam a 360-degree view of the testing area, the student is ready to begin.
 My role here at Honorlock is to monitor students in real-time to prevent any form of academic dishonesty from taking place and to help students have a positive testing experience.